mgoellnitz/trackdown/README.md

 *mirror*

-Trackdown should be capable of translating [Bitbucket.org][bitbucket] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+TrackDown should be capable of translating [Bitbucket.org][bitbucket] JSON exports of tickets to the special markdown format given here as a mirror for offline use.